icons8/lunacy-docs/docs/text.md

 ## Text

 Text is one of the key aspects of almost every design project.
-This section you describes how to work with text layers in Lunacy.
+This section describes how to work with text layers in Lunacy.

 ## Text-related controls